 OSHA seeks to reduce silica exposure

-by Enterprise Health on Mar 10, 2020 11:00:00 AM
+By Enterprise Health on Mar 10, 2020 11:00:00 AM

 Last month, the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) announced it has established a revised National Emphasis Program (NEP) to identify and reduce or eliminate worker exposures to respirable crystalline silica (RCS) in general industry, marit …